ghostbuster91/miscellaneous/scala-build-ecosystem-cheat-sheet.md

 ## Build tools

 1. [sbt](https://www.scala-sbt.org/) - Official scala build tool.
-It is the most popular, very matured and has comperhensive documentation.
+It is the most popular, very matured and has comprehensive documentation.
   There is also a ton of stuff build on top of it (plugins, integrations etc.).
 Some people find it hard to grasp.
 3. [mill](https://github.com/com-lihaoyi/mill) - Build tool initially created by Li Haoyi.
 Strives to be simpler than sbt.
 4. [fury](https://github.com/propensive/fury) - Build tool created by Jon Pretty.
 Build definition separated from source code.
 Changes are made in an imperative style.